Well, this is a bit exciting.

 I hope you are well!

-My business has hit a growth stage where I am now obligated to register for GST.
+My business has hit a growth stage where I am now obligated to register for, and charge, GST.

 This will come into effect as of <Effective Date>, and all invoices from that date will have a GST component (10% of the service fee) added to them.